[Interview] Lead Green MEP: 'The economic system is failing farmers'

 Secondly, the biggest problem for our industry, and I know some will say it's bureaucracy and all that, but no. The biggest problem is that the investment money is not coming to Europe.
 And why not?
 Two reasons: we are fragmented and we are unclear about where we want to go.
 And those two things are not attractive to investors.
 And so the stupid thing you can do now is change a programme that you started in 2019 as a solution for a future economy.
 This is the problem of our industry.
 This totally unclear direction of where Europe is going.
 You have to stay the course, and that's what the industry expects, because they're going crazy with all these changes.

 I think the third reason is that the world is changing.
 Look at what Joe Biden did with the IRA [the Inflation Reduction Act].
 It could not be called green investment because then he could not get the Republicans on board.
 So it was called the Inflation Reduction Act, even though it's got nothing to do with reducing inflation.
-It's a pure green investment programme.
+It's a pure-green investment programme.

 And China is doing industrial policy.
 The electric car is the best example, where they are looking at the whole supply chain, investing in the batteries and really going there.
 And they are now becoming the biggest exporter of cars, so the world is changing.
 The green race is on, and at that moment you get conservatives that say 'let's pause'.
 While the world will not pause.
 And then the only way we can be competitive is on this innovation.
 We would stop that.
 It's killing ourselves, so for me, it's so clear that we need to continue this [the Green Deal].